andrewkern/bagels/README.md

 ## Egg Bagel Option

 Egg bagels are enriched with the addition of eggs and/or egg yolks.
 This tested version (@JasonJWilliamsNY) adjusts ingredients slightly to maintain the low hydration percentage needed for bagels.
-There are some other slight tweaks used in this version, but you could just add the egg yolks and more flower without changing flour types/bath.
+There are some other slight tweaks used in this version, but you could just add the egg yolks and more flour without changing flour types/bath.

 ### Sponge
 - 550g King Arthur high-gluten flour